-Assessing and Treating Prolactinoma
+Assessing & Treating Prolactinoma

 My girlfriend was diagnosed with a prolactinoma a year ago but was not given any treatment.
 The endocrinologist just recommended a yearly MRI to track its progression.
 In the past six months she has been complaining of headaches and visual disturbances.
 I have a few questions.
 First, will Bromocriptine, if prescribed, make a difference in her symptoms (galactorrhea, visual disturbances, headaches, loss of libido)?
 Second, is the surgery, if prescribed, routine?
 And most of all, will she be able to bear children?
 S.G.